 Werner locked eyes with the Aquarian.
 The desperation in those eyes was familiar.

 The Aquarian’s finger inched towards the trigger.
-And then there was a bright burst of turquoise light.
+A bright burst of turquoise light swallowed his vision.
 Werner winced at the brightness.
 When his eyes adjusted, he found the freckled Aquarian on the floor and missing half of his face.
 The man he was protecting lay beside the pool of red, unconscious.